pelmered/WooCommerce-Pricefiles/README.txt

 This plugins automates the generation of pricefiles for price comparison services.

-The first version supports Prisjakt/Pricehunt and Pricerunner but many more are planned and the plugin is easy to extend to support any service.
+The first version supports Prisjakt/Pricespy and Pricerunner and support for additional services is planned for future releases, including Google Shopping/Google Merchant Center and Kelkoo.
+The plugin is also easy to extend to support any service(more information on that will come).

-Planned serives include: Google Shopping / Google Merchant Center and Kelkoo.

 = Development =